theevo/Journal-CloudKit/README.md

 	* take in a title, body and completion using Result. similar to your completion blocks in week 3 you will need to create an extension to handle your result Error.
 	* call the ‘save’ function on your privateDB property
 	* create a CKRecord called “entryRecord” using a new Entry to pass in to the save function
 	* handle your error and build your first case on your Error extension
 	* unwrap the record and assign it to a saved Entry record
 	* build your second case for your Error extension for not being able to unwrap
 	* add to new entry to your Source of Truth and complete with success
 * Fill in the body for your Fetch Function
-	* should only take in completion using Resutlt as a parameter
+	* should only take in completion using Result as a parameter
 	* call the ‘perform’ function on your privateDB property
 	* build your CKQuery using ‘recordType’ and ‘predicate’
 	* build your predicate using the ‘value’ parameter and setting it to ‘true’